Randomized Feasibility Methods for Constrained Optimization with Adaptive Step Sizes: Simulation

 \subsection{Quadratically Constrained Quadratic Programming (QCQP)}

 We consider the following optimization problem

 We consider three problem setups: (i) strongly convex objective function with known $f^*$, (ii) strongly convex objective function with unknown $f^*$, and (iii) convex objective function with unknown $f^*$.
 We compare Algorithms~\ref{algo_grad_descent}, \ref{algo_dows_feas}, and \ref{algo_tdows_feas} with the method in~\cite{nedic2019random} (i.e., Algorithm~\ref{algo_grad_descent} with $\alpha_k = {4}/{\mu(k+1)}$), the Arrow-Hurwicz method~\cite{he2022convergence}, Alt-GDA~\cite{zhang2022near}, ADMM with log-barrier penalty functions known as ACVI \cite{yang2022solving}, and CVXPY~\cite{diamond2016cvxpy, agrawal2018rewriting}.
-We observe that CVXPY fails for high-dimensional problems or when the number of constraints is large; hence, we set number of constraints $m = 1000$.
+We observe that CVXPY and IPOPT~\cite{wachter2006implementation} fails for high-dimensional problems; CVXPY also fails when the number of constraints is large.
+Hence, we set number of constraints $m = 1000$.
 For cases (ii) and (iii), where $f^*$ is unknown, the CVXPY solution is used as a reference for $f^*$.
 Across all cases, ACVI incurs the highest computational cost and requires careful hyperparameter tuning, as it may otherwise diverge; when properly tuned, however, it converges the fastest.
 The decay in the objective function and infeasibility for all the algorithms is shown in Figure~\ref{simulation_qcqp_full}.
 Algorithm~\ref{algo_grad_descent} achieves the best objective convergence in case (i), showing a linear trend, while Algorithms~\ref{algo_dows_feas} and \ref{algo_tdows_feas} perform well in cases (ii) and (iii), being fully problem parameter-free and adaptive.
-ACVI achieves the fastest infeasibility reduction, while our methods perform competitively.
-The Arrow–Hurwicz and Alt-GDA methods perform slightly worse and exhibit mild oscillations.
+ACVI attains the fastest infeasibility reduction, while our methods remain competitive and improve with larger $N_k$; Arrow-Hurwicz and Alt-GDA perform slightly worse with mild oscillations.
+The effect of increasing $N_k$ is illustrated for Algorithm 3 in the convex case in Figure~\ref{dows_infeas} (cf. Appendix~\ref{app_qcqp}).